shsagir/play-area-sync/docs/install-symfony-3-pro.md

 reviewed:         2016-11-14
 title:            Install Symfony
 naviTitle:        Symfony
 lead:             Symfony has been around for some while — but it doesn't look old.
-Learn how to install and tune Symfony 2 on fortrabbit.
+Learn how to install and tune Symfony 2 or 3 on fortrabbit.

 group:            Install_guides
+stack:            pro
+uniLink:          install-symfony-3-uni

 websiteLink:      http://symfony.com/?utm_source=fortrabbit
 websiteLinkText:  symfony.com